typescript-cheatsheets/react/docs/basic/getting-started/context.md

 };
 ```

-However, it would be preferrable to not have to check for `null`, since we know that the context won't be `null`.
+However, it would be preferable to not have to check for `null`, since we know that the context won't be `null`.
 One way to do that is to provide a custom hook to use the context, where an error is thrown if the context is not provided:

 ```tsx
 import { createContext } from "react";